nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Sri Lanka possesses many resources, including endemic flora and fauna species with high biodiversity and herbal value, geological resources, the sea surrounding the island, freshwater resources within the country, balanced soil, tropical climate, year-round solar power, wind power, and rivers and lakes with much potential.
 All these elements can be used to produce value-added products and services with lower costs, giving higher profits, and they carry a huge potential in the international market.

 Sri Lanka is rich with intelligent human resources, and many innovators are emerging even at the village level, but a mechanism to extract their ideas and innovations or to provide the necessary infrastructure occurred at a minimum level.
 In the future, Sri Lanka can be turned into an innovation centre by providing resources and the correct environment to harness this human potential.
 The state and private sector should support with a correct vision, and efficient mechanisms to bring out their new ideas through experiments and research.

-#### Principles

-- 3.06.P1) Direct support from research and development towards the production

-- 3.06.P2) onomy.

-- 3.06.P3) Distribution of research and development benefits fairly amongst the public.

-- 3.06.P4) Ensure research independence, and implement proper monitoring, and

-- 3.06.P5) gulation of research sectors.

-- 3.06.P6) Transparency, efficiency, equity, diversity, and inclusion.

-- 3.06.P7) Unbiased selection and fair opportunities for grant funds.

-- 3.06.P8) Research according to locally and internationally recognized ethics, practices,

-- 3.06.P9) d agreements.

-- 3.06.P10) Protection of new products and services via patents, and due recognition for

-- 3.06.P11) novators.

-- 3.06.P12) State, private, and public engagement for research and development.

 #### Activities